Recognition of Prior Experiential Learning (RPEL)

 - The knowledge you have gained and how it has been applied.

-- The skills you have acquired and how they have been used.
+- The skills and knowledge you have acquired and how they have been used.

 It is important to identify the level of your learning.
 This can be done using appropriate terminology and by giving specific examples of what you can do/have done.
 Advice on academic writing can be obtained from the Library and Student Services.